Princess Wakatarashihime: Life

+and took out a sacred mirror, and recited a poem.
+(Note: The Shaku Nihongi specifies the Yata no Kagami.
+William Aston makes no reference to the poem in his translation of the Nihon Shoki.)

 Death

 Following her poem, the Princess soon went missing, and the Emperor had people search for her.
-The princess had left for Isuzu River, and committed suicide.
+The princess had left for Isuzu River, and committed suicide by hanging herself.
 The princess's mirror was found buried near Isuzu River, and soon after the princess's body was found.
-Her body was soon cut open, where it was found that she had not Infact been pregnant, thus proving her and Takehito's innocence, however by this point Takehito was also dead after being murdered by his father.
+Her body was soon cut open, where it was found that she had not in fact been pregnant, thus proving her and Takehiko's innocence; however by this point Takehiko was also dead after being murdered by his father.

+Takehiko's father was relieved at his son's innocence, however was remorseful at murdering his son.
+So he murdered Kunimi and fled to Isonokami Shrine.